Academic Continuity Preparation

 By following the steps below, you will be prepared to transition smoothly from face-to-face learning in the classroom to your virtual classroom should the university need to close during an emergency.

-- Familiarize yourself with virtual technologies at SDSU including Blackboard, Zoom, and Mediasite
+- Familiarize yourself with virtual technologies at SDSU including Canvas, Zoom, and Mediasite

 - Download and install any required plugins, programs, and prerequisites prior to your class